apache/apisix/docs/en/latest/architecture-design/upstream.md

 }'
 ```

-The client requests with `Cookie`:
+The client can then send a request with a cookie:

 ```shell
  curl http://127.0.0.1:9080/hash_on_cookie -H "Cookie: sid=3c183a30cffcda1408daf1c61d47b274"